Skip to content

 Building 5 Bioremediation

 Status: The selected remedy – bioremediation – was presented in the Phase IV Remedy Implementation Plan (Part 2) and at the November 2023 public meeting.
+The Basis of Design for Building 5 treatment was included in the August 2025 Phase IV Status Report.

 Site-Wide Sampling